Minnesota State Story

 *Preliminary CDC recognition status language is currently missing from the MHCP Provider Manual, but it may be updated in the future to include it.

 Reimbursement, Coding, and Billing CDC-recognized organizations use the National DPP CPT code 0403T for billing.
 Providers are reimbursed $13.62 per hour per beneficiary under Medicaid FFS (approximately $300 for 22 sessions).
-Medicaid MCOs negotiate payment rates with their network providers.
+Medicaid managed care organizations (MCOs) negotiate payment rates with their network providers.

 Program Features Unique to Minnesota